jmarca/trb_presentation/present.md

     * State databases replicated with each other
     * No overlapping runs were observed

-# Application 3: Convenient stash for detector information
+# Application 3: Convenient stash for detector metadata

+* ≅20GB of data
+* ≅222MB of generated views
 * Uses GeoCouch extensions, stores location of each detector
-* stashes all known information about each detector in a single place
+* Stashes all known metadata about each detector in a single place
-* uses binary attachments to save R analysis output (plots, files)
+* Uses binary attachments to save R analysis output (plots, files)
+* Small enough to replicate to my laptop too

 # Questions?